The mission of the Learning Culture and

 Video: PBIS Culture at Pulaski County High School (PCHS)

-Julena Edwards, Youth Service Center Coordinator, and Annie Conner, Special Education Liaison at Pulaski County High School, describe how Positive Behavior Intervention and Supports (PBIS) has had an impact on the culture and environment of the school and how it gave everyone at the school one common focus.
+In the YouTube video featuring Julena Edwards, Youth Service Center Coordinator, and Annie Conner, Special Education Liaison at Pulaski County High School, describe how Positive Behavior Intervention and Supports (PBIS) has had an impact on the culture and environment of the school and how it gave everyone at the school one common focus.
 The video includes a great story to demonstrate how students have been affected by the implementation of PBIS.
-Click on the image below to view the video.
-Total time 2:13.
+Total time 2:13

 Which cycle represents my school climate?

-Consider the two images below and decide which cycle best represents your current school climate.
-Click on the images to enlarge.
+Consider the Coercive Cycle and the Positive Reinforcement Cycle from School Climate, PBIS, and MTSS PowerPoint and decide which cycle best represents your current school climate.

 How Do I Improve My School Climate?

 In order for students to be academically successful, school must start with a school climate that is safe, inviting, and engaging for students and staff.
-The 30-60-90 Day Plan listed at the top of the right hand column is designed to help schools begin the process of improving the school climate.
+The 30-60-90 Day Plan listed under related resources is designed to help schools begin the process of improving the school climate.
 Additional resources are available to assist schools throughout the process.